 Get the look of handmade tiles in dozens of rich and vibrant colors like this La Riviera Blue Reef Ceramic Subway Tile with a colorful glazed finish

 Can you guess which tile material is more durable, porcelain or ceramic?

 If you guessed porcelain, you’re correct!

-Thanks to the dense clay and high firing temperatures, porcelain tile is the most durable of the two tiles, and therefore best suited for high-traffic residential and commercial settings.
+Thanks to the dense clay and high firing temperatures, porcelain tile is the most durable of the two tiles, and therefore best suited for high-traffic residential and commercial settings, including hotels, retail spaces, restaurants, and office buildings.
 Because porcelain is less porous, it's also resistant to water, moisture, scratches, staining, and has the unique ability to resist frost, making it a great outdoor tile option for locations like decks, swimming pools, or submerged areas.

 Pro Tip: Before choosing a porcelain tile, be sure it’s been approved for the Area of Use you intend to install it in, which can be found in the description of any tile featured at Tile Club.
 You can also contact our team to verify the approved install locations!

 Get the tile flooring you need in the textures and looks you want with a tile approved for outdoor use, like this Vancouver Natural Wood Look Tile!
 It’s so durable, you can confidently install it throughout your space, whether it be your deck floor, steam room, outdoor shower, or commercial patio space!

 With a modern take on traditional Japanese art, this Kasai Fumo Kintsugi Rectified Porcelain Tile is an excellent way to incorporate contemporary style into durable materials designed for high traffic residential or commercial settings.